dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] Users should have a rating system
 - [ ] User avatars are inconsistent on the dashboard page
 - [ ] The room status is not being updated correctly
-- [ ] Add authentication to matchmaking if users already in a game
 - [ ] Handle edge cases for socket session expiration
+- [ ] Add more user-friendly error message

 ### ✅ solved issues:
 - [x] Google routes cannot redirect